Center for Rural Development

 The Center for Rural Development works with Utah’s rural counties, communities and businesses, providing economic development resources.
 The Center is the home of the Rural Opportunity Program and assists with other programs to help local governments and businesses grow and prosper.

-What is the Rural Economic Development Incentive (REDI) Grant?
+What is the Rural Employment Development Incentive Grant?

-Any business other than those primarily engaged in construction, retail, staffing or public utility industries are encouraged to apply.
-A business considering the REDI grant must apply for and receive approval through the Utah Governor’s Office of Economic Development (GOED) in advance of creating any new position(s) which meets the following requirements:
+A business considering the REDI grant must apply for and receive approval through the Utah Governor’s Office of Economic Opportunity (Go Utah) in advance of creating any new position(s).

-A business entity may qualify for up to $250,000 in rural employment expansion grants each fiscal year.
+A business entity may qualify for up to $250,000 in REDI grants each year.

 Potential Allocation Award Amounts:

 $4,000 for each new full-time employee position in a county where the average county wage is equal to or greater than the state average wage.

 $5,000 for each new full-time employee position in a county where the average county wage is between 85% and 99% of the state average wage.